grisu48/orion/README.md

 # orion

+**Alpha state package!** *It has not been hardened and contains probably bugs, but it is working.*

 orion is a secure yet minimalistic gemini server written in go

+## Usage

+Compile the `orion` binary:

+    make

+Then edit the configuration file `orion.conf` to your wishes and launch the program

+    ./orion -config orion.conf

 ## Credits

-* This project was inspired by the [titan2](https://gitlab.com/lostleonardo/titan2) minimalistic Gemini server written by lostneonardo.
+* This project was inspired by the [titan2](https://gitlab.com/lostleonardo/titan2) minimalistic Gemini server written by lostleonardo.